jonteal/github-readme/readme.md

 - Full Stack Developer certificate from University of Denver
-- I’m currently learning React
+- I’m currently learning TypeScript
 - Ask me about what I can bring to your team
 - How to reach me: jonjackson.webdesign@gmail.com
 - Fun fact: I'm a sucker for a good joke